KarthikaRajendran11/multi-docker/README.md

 This project was made as a part learning exercise for docker and kubernetes.
 It uses a redis cache and postgres DB for storing computed result for the current value entred via client and storing previously computed values respectively.

-Desing:
+Design:

-Client - Calls the API to calculate fibonacci value for a number Server - Pushes the number to redis and publishes `insert` event.
-Stores Redis - Subscribes to `insert` event.
+Client - Calls the API to calculate fibonacci value for a number.

+Server - Pushes the number to redis and publishes `insert` event.

+Redis - Subscribes to `insert` event.
 Upon receiving the `insert` event, caluclates the fibonacci value and pushes the result to redis cache.

 Upon refreshing the page, client issues a call to `/values/current` API, which fetches the result from redis cache and displays i it.